If you haven't yet, please run through our upload checklist here.

 If you choose PRIVATE VIDEO:

 Select the type of video this is.
 Only 'Home', 'Away', and 'Scout' games can be logged or broken down by VidSwap.
 'Other' and 'Practice' videos are typically for practice or training videos, and may be assigned tags or edits by you and your team.

 Fill in the Game Info Box and please make sure it is correct.
 You CANNOT change it later.

-If one is available, please include the online stats link for your game.
-For soccer, please upload a SHAREABLE link (Google Doc, Google Drive, Dropbox, iCloud, etc.) of your team's lineup/positioning and substitutions sheet so we can tag your player touches.
+If one is available, please include the online BOX SCORE stats link for your game on the 'Link To Stats' line.
+For volleyball, please upload a SHAREABLE link (Google Doc, Google Drive, Dropbox, iCloud, etc.) of your team's scoresheet to assure as accurate a breakdown as possible.

 Choose the level of breakdown you'd like for us to apply to the game (if any).

-By default, the 'Remove Audio' option is enabled.
-Unless it is vital for you to have audio with your game, we highly recommend leaving that checked.
+By default, the 'Remove Audio' option is enabled, and we highly recommend leaving that checked.
 Removing the audio will decrease the chances of encoding failure.

 AGAIN, PLEASE MAKE SURE ALL THE INFORMATION IS CORRECT BEFORE CLICKING 'NEXT' AND UPLOADING: YOU CANNOT CHANGE THIS LATER.